LeHuman/CS450/HW3/PA3.md

 \mbox{}

 This test case is an example of communication between two separate processes.
 The xv6 shell was modified to make the pipe `|` symbol to only run programs in parallel to make this test case easy to run.
 Programs `test0` and `test1` are run concurrently with the following command `test0|test1`.
 Test program 1 has a few sleep functions to ensure each process prints on a separate line.
+Unlike test case 2, these are two separate processes communicating.